Bobby Van: Career

 Van began his career as a musician, playing trumpet.
 When his band played a venue in the Catskills, Van was asked to fill in as a song and dance man for another act.
 His act drew rave reviews and gave Van a thrill performing live as a solo act.
 He went on to appear in several Broadway musicals.

 In the early 1950s, Van received a contract with Metro-Goldwyn-Mayer and made several films there, including the title role in The Affairs of Dobie Gillis in 1953 and roles in the musicals Because You're Mine and Kiss Me, Kate.
 In 2010, reviewer Hal Erickson noted that "Van will always be remembered as the ecstatic young fellow who made like a human pogo stick during an expansive production number in Small Town Girl (1953)."

 In the 1960s, Van did comedy work with Mickey Rooney in films and television.
 He appeared in three episodes of Rooney's Mickey sitcom on ABC in the role of a freeloading brother-in-law.
 He also did some choreography, as had his father years earlier.

 Van frequently appeared with his second wife, Elaine Joyce, on 1970s game shows such as Tattletales and Match Game.
 Van also hosted the game shows Showoffs, The Fun Factory, and Make Me Laugh.

 Van starred in the 1971 Broadway revival of No, No, Nanette, for which he was nominated for a Tony Award.
 In 1973 he appeared in the musical remake of Lost Horizon, the last occasion on which he took his traditional song-and-dance persona to the big screen.
 His novelty dance number from Small Town Girl (1953) was featured in That's Entertainment, Part II (1976).
 In 1978, he played swindler Warren Custer in the episode "The Two-Million-Dollar Stowaway" of the NBC crime drama series The Eddie Capra Mysteries.
 In 1979, he appeared in the original Battlestar Galactica episode "Greetings from Earth" as the robot Hector, working alongside veteran song and dance man Ray Bolger (Vector).
 Van also hosted a syndicated revival of the game show Make Me Laugh during the 1979–80 season.

 In June 1977, Van appeared in the musical Anything Goes as Billy Crocker at the Kenley Players in Dayton, Ohio.

 In August 1979, Van appeared in the musical Damn Yankees as Young Joe with the San Jose Civic Light Opera in San Jose, California.
 His co-star was Van Johnson.
-Bobby Van and wife Elaine Joyce appeared in a Love Boat episode titled "Gopher's Opportunity".
+Bobby Van and wife Elaine Joyce appeared in Love Boat S2 E16 "Gopher's Opportunity", as Phil and Melody Livingston, hoteliers who want to hire Gopher.
+The episode aired originally on January 20, 1979.